 Francesco Izzo joined Music at the University of Southampton in 2007.
-He teaches undergraduate courses in music theory, Italian opera, music and society, and the musical expression of meaning and feeling, and supervises postgraduate research projects on various aspects of 19th-century music and opera.
-He has served as Postgraduate Research Coordinator and is presently Co-Director of Academic Programmes for Music.
+He teaches undergraduate courses in music theory, Italian opera, music and society, and the musical expression of meaning and feeling, and supervises postgraduate research projects on various aspects of 19th- and 20th-century music and opera.
+He has served as Co-Director of Academic Programmes and in 2013-2014 will be Postgraduate Research Coordinator for Music.

-Laughter and Revolutions: Opera buffa in Mid-Nineteenth-Century Italy (Rochester: University of Rochester press, forthcoming).
+Laughter between Two Revolutions: Opera buffa in Italy, 1831-1848, Eastman Studies in Music (Rochester: University of Rochester press, forthcoming).

 Ottocento e oltre: Scritti in onore di Raoul Meloncelli, co-edited with Johannes Streicher (Rome: Editoriale Pantheon, 1993).

 Giuseppe Verdi, Un giorno di regno.
 Critical Edition.
-The Works of Giuseppe Verdi 2.
-(Chicago: University of Chicago Press and Milan: Ricordi, contracted, publication expected in 2009).
+The Works of Giuseppe Verdi 2 (Chicago: University of Chicago Press and Milan: Ricordi, forthcoming 2015).